tskit-dev/pyslim/docs/time_units.md

 ## Coalescence, recombination, and migration rates in recapitation

-*Note: this section is relevant for nonWF SLiM simulations: in a single-species WF simulation, one tick = one generation, so no adjustment is needed.*
+*Note: this section is only relevant for nonWF SLiM simulations: in a single-species WF simulation, one tick = one generation, so no adjustment is needed.*